-Though a very old art, embroidery stitching is still very popular with those who enjoy making creative pieces of art.
-No matter how advanced your embroidery machine might be, the basis of great embroidery lies on your own creativity and some useful techniques.
 Once you have made up your mind to try your hands at it, and give an expression to your creative flair, it is important for you to know some basic things that would help you enhance your art work.
-Before you start off, keep a note on the following components which play a vital role in the quality and beautification of your embroidery work.
+Before you start off, keep a note on the given components which play a vital role in the quality and beautification of your embroidery work.

-The two primary types of threads used in embroidery stitching include rayon and polyester.
-While rayon has a thin texture, polyester is stronger and durable.
 However, in spite of being thin, rayon is used for some of the most beautiful works.
-Thus, you need to decide on the type of thread you want to use depending on the design you have chosen for yourself.
+Thus, you need to decide on the type of thread you want to use depending on the design.
 Make sure that the color of the thread matches with the pattern of your embroidery.
 Choose colors which are visually appealing and yet blend in with the design patterns.

 Trimming the Threads